mkabilov/logical_backup/README.md

 # [WIP] Logical backup
-Continuous backup of the tables using logical replication in PostgreSQL
+Continuous backup of the tables using PostgreSQL logical replication

-Limitations:
-- tables must have replica identities